mirror/flashdevelop/FD4/FlashDevelop/Bin/Debug/Projects/370 Haxe - NME Project/nme-readme.txt

 	http://www.haxenme.org/api/

 	Just code like you would code a Flash application, with the limitation that you can only use the drawing API, bitmaps (see below) and TextFields.

+	However test often all the platforms you plan to target!

-	In NME 3.0, SWFs and videos aren't supported yet.
+	In NME 3.x, SWFs and videos aren't supported yet.

 Assets